yukihito-jokyu/postman-mcp-server/docs/dev/postman-cli-design-doc.md

 ## 1. Overview

 This document outlines the design for integrating Postman CLI capabilities into the existing Postman API MCP server.
-The design leverages the existing API infrastructure while adding CLI-specific functionality to enable automated collection runs, API governance checks, and authentication management.
+The design focuses on providing a simple and efficient interface to the official Postman CLI tool while leveraging the existing API infrastructure.

 ## 2. System Architecture